alexandralalor/alexandralalor.github.io/_pages/projects.md

 # Book Club

 Book clubs are a great way to keep reading with peers!
-Inspired by conversations started by *Braiding Sweetgrass*, we've read a number of though-provoking books, listed below.
+Inspired by conversations started by *Braiding Sweetgrass*, we've read a number of thought-provoking books, listed below.

 > Braiding Sweetgrass,
 Algorithms To Live By,